 Capable of leading entire projects.
 Comfortable with every aspect of our process and technologies.
 No assistance or oversight required for normal duties.

-Is a peer within our company.
+Is a role-model within our company.
 Can lend assistance with reviewing the work of more junior counterparts.
 All work meets or exceeds our standards and can often be used as an example of "how it should be done".

-Is a peer in our industry.
+Is a role-model in our industry.
 Recognized outside our company as someone to emulate.
 Capable of consulting upper management and lending highly valuable insight.
 Work is innovative and always high quality.
 Should be working on the company's most complicated and important projects.

 Very little to no management experience.
 Comfortable overseeing a very small number of projects and personnel.
 Still learning the basics of management and how to lead a team.
 Frequent assistance from the managing director or other managers is needed.